Discover the world through travel & beyond!

 The Jung Hotel & Residences rooftop pool (Photo credit: Colleen Lanin)

-Save money on your family vacation with these tips for exploring New Orleans on a budget with kids.
+Save money on your family vacation with these tips for exploring New Orleans on a budget.

-If you enjoyed this story, then I bet you'll like reading about the romantic things to do in New Orleans.
-My tips just might convince you to squeeze in a date night during your kid friendly New Orleans vacation!
+If you enjoyed this story, I bet you’ll like reading about the romantic things to do in New Orleans.
+My tips might convince you to squeeze in a date night during your kid-friendly New Orleans vacation!

-Save this List of Things to Do in New Orleans with Kids
+Save the Best Things to Do in New Orleans with Kids

 Considering a New Orleans family vacation?
-Be sure to save this list of 18 fun things to do in New Orleans with kids!
-Just pin the image above to Pinterest.
-Go ahead and follow Travel Mamas on Pinterest while you’re at it!
+Be sure to save this list of 25 fun things to do in New Orleans with kids!
+Just pin the image above or below to Pinterest.
+Follow Travel Mamas on Pinterest while you’re at it!

 Have you ever visited New Orleans with kids or without?
 Share your tips or questions in the comments below!